Football in Lesotho: National association

-Domestic football
+Men's domestic football

 The Lesotho Premier League was founded in 1970 as the highest national league.
 At times it bore the names of sponsors.
 For example, during the 2013/14 season it was called the Vodacom Premier League.
 Most clubs come from the capital, Maseru.
 Some clubs are associated with institutions such as the army, police and the judiciary.
 The annual highlight is the Lesotho Independence Cup, cup games held for the independence celebrations on 4 October, in which four teams each participate.

+The People's Cup was founded in 2023, with fans voting for teams to compete.
+The four most-voted teams compete for the prize.

+Previous cups include the Lesotho Independence Cup, the Top 8 and the Vodacom Soccer Spectacular.

-National team
+Men's national team

 The national team of Lesotho played their first international match in 1970, a 2–1 victory against Malawi.
 They have not qualified for a FIFA World Cup or Africa Cup of Nations yet.

 Their highest position in the FIFA World Ranking was 105th in August 2014.
 They are currently ranked 147th (as of December 2022).

 From 2004 to 2006, the German Antoine Hey coached the national side.
 The ambitious goal was the qualification for the 2010 World Cup in neighbouring South Africa.
 However, after one and a half years, Hey was dismissed for failing.
 The successor was the Serb Zavisa Milosavljevic, who was also dismissed in September 2009 and was replaced by Lesotho native Leslie Notši, who was previously the assistant coach of the national team.
 In 2014 Seephephe "Mochini" Matete trained the team, a former international.
 Moses Maliehe became the coach in 2016.

 The biggest success of the national team was reaching the final in the regional competition of the COSAFA Cup 2000.
 In 2004 they could have, for the first time, qualified for a team for an under 20 national continental championship.

 The nickname of the national team is Likuena (Sesotho for "the crocodiles").